iepathos/grit/README.md

 - add ability to pass in remote config to grit

-- see if we can fix needing to run ssh-add may be better solution that that
+- see if we can fix needing to run ssh-add may be better solution that